Frequently Asked Questions

 Historically we have not always been able to accommodate all applicants.
 If you are not selected for an Arrupe program, please consider applying again, if possible.
 Whether or not you are selected for a program does not reflect on your value or worth as a person!
 (Please see Selection Criteria.)

 While an understanding of Spanish is certainly useful on any of the trips during which Spanish is spoken, it is not necessary.
 For trips to Spanish-speaking countries, an “interpreter” is provided by our “In-Country Partner Organization,” and this person accompanies the delegation throughout the duration of the trip, facilitating communication between the English- and Spanish-speaking parties.

-Winter break trips tend to be approximately 8,9, or 10 days long; summer trips tend to be eight (8) days to two (2) weeks long.
+Winter break trips tend to be approximately 8,9, or 10 days long; summer trips tend to be 8 days to 2 weeks long.

 10. What is the time commitment involved?

 We do everything in our power to ensure that the trips are as safe and healthy as possible for everyone involved.
-We endeavor to work with organizations in each country – our “In-Country Partner Organizations” – which are well established and well respected, and we work closely with particular coordinators.
+We endeavor to work with organizations in each country – our “In-Country Partner Organizations” – which are well established, well respected, and with well-connected networks in-country.
 That said, we are traveling outside of the United States and there is always a safety and health risk involved with such travel.
 All potential applicants – and their families – need to be aware of this risk.
-Before applying for the overall program, we ask that applicants/participants seriously consider receiving the immunizations recommended by the Center for Disease Control and by their family health care provider, and seriously consider the U.S. Department of State’s web site regarding its assessment of a particular country/region’s health and safety situation.
+Before applying for the overall program, we ask that applicants/participants to seriously consider receiving the immunizations recommended by the Centers for Disease Control and by their family health care provider, and to seriously consider the U.S. Department of State’s web site regarding its assessment of a particular country/region’s health and safety situation.